dipcode-software/django-obfuscate/README.md

 # Django obfuscator
-Django app to obfuscate data using django models.
+Django app to obfuscate data.

 ## How to install
 To install the app run: